 Dr. Rebecca Hill has a BA in History from Wesleyan University (1991) and a PhD in American Studies with a minor in Gender Studies from the University of Minnesota (2000.)
-She came to Kennesaw State in 2010.
 She is the author of Men, Mobs and Law: Anti-Lynching and Labor Defense in U.S. Radical History.
-(Duke, 2009).
-She has published articles in New Left Review, Labor: Studies in Working Class History of the Americas; American Quarterly, and Labour/Le Travail.
-She is Co-chair of the American Studies Association Committee on Departments, Programs and Centers and a member of the Critical Prison Studies Caucus.
-Her academic interests are social movement history in connection to popular culture and the state.
-Her current research is on anti-fascism in American politics and culture from the 1930s-2000s.
-She teaches the American Studies Scholarship and Methods classes in the MA program and advises all the MA students.
+(Duke, 2009), and she has published articles in New Left Review, Labor: Studies in Working Class History of the Americas; American Quarterly, and Labour/Le Travail.
+Her academic work concerns relationships between social movements, popular culture and the state.
+She is currently working on an edited collection on American Studies pedagogy with Elizabeth Duclos-Orsello and Joseph Entin, and a monograph on Anti-Fascism in American politics and culture from the 1930s-2000s.
+She teaches courses in American Studies scholarship & methods, mass incarceration, and social movement history and culture.